htschan/EnvSensor/README.md

-# Environment sensor using Raspberry Pi Pico RP2024
+# Environment sensor using Raspberry Pi Pico W - RP2040

 This work is derived from https://randomnerdtutorials.com/esp32-ota-over-the-air-arduino/